 If there’s one thing employees do not want any more of, it’s meetings.
 Team members spend an average of 21% of their time meeting with coworkers and managers.
 To make matters worse, those workers feel that 25% of that time is wasted.
 When meetings are unstructured and unfocused, it only leads to frustration.

 Scrum ceremonies, on the other hand, are highly structured and focused.
-Each Scrum ritual has a distinctly defined purpose: to set expectations, facilitate effective collaboration, and drive measured results.
+But what is the most important Scrum ceremony?
+Well, each Scrum ritual has a distinctly defined purpose: to set expectations, facilitate effective collaboration, and drive measured results.
 Scrum ceremonies provide the framework for teams to complete their work in a disciplined, orderly manner, as well as to continually refine their processes and sharpen their skills.

 How do you get your team enthused for Scrum rituals?